Why are kitten vaccinations important?

 • Feline leukaemia virus

-Only a healthy kitten should be vaccinated.
-Each kitten is given a full health check by a Veterinary surgeon prior to vaccination.
-In the case of a primary course where two injections are needed, a qualified Veterinary Nurse can administer the second vaccination.
+Only a healthy kitten should be vaccinated so they receive a full health check by a veterinary surgeon prior to vaccination.
+In the case of a primary course where two injections are needed, a qualified veterinary Nurse can administer the second vaccination.